SuperRedNova/KSPModelRocketry/README.md

 Version 0.1.1

-For KSP Vesrion .90 (Might work with other versions as well, Untested)
+For KSP Version .90 (Might work with other versions as well, Untested)

 Some Kerbal Engineers decided it would be a good Idea to upscale model rocket parts to save money.